-Use POR block, connected to the ACMP's Power Up pin.
+■ Use POR block, connected to the ACMP's Power Up pin.
 However, in this case ACMP will start working with low level output and will be able to go high only after POR goes high + ACMP power on time.

-ISSUE 3: Delay Lock-up by a Short Pulse Functional Block Affected: Delay
+ISSUE 4: Delay Lock-up by a Short Pulse Functional Block Affected: Delay

 The delay output could be latched despite the input change when a short pulse is input.
-For example, if the delay cell is configured as a falling edge delay, the short pulse (see NOTEs) appears on its input the delay cell output will switch from LOW to HIGH but may not switch from HIGH to LOW even after the delay time has passed.
+For example, if the delay cell is configured as a falling edge delay, the short pulse (see NOTE) appears on its input the delay cell output will switch from LOW to HIGH but may not switch from HIGH to LOW even after the delay time has passed.

-NOTE1: The pulse width that causes the fail varies from chip to chip and with different VDD voltage.
-It is in range of 5-15ns and in the window +/-0.2ns, so it should be very precise for issue to happen.
+NOTE: The pulse width varies from chip to chip and with different VDD voltage.
+It is in range of 5-15ns and in the window +/-0.2ns, so it should be very precise for issue happen.